SUSA-org/Spring-2020-Career-Exploration/README.md

 Each semester in Career Exploration, we cover a wide breadth of topics.
 This semester, we go over:

-1. Intro to Datahub and Career Exploration
+1. Intro to Datahub and Jupyter
 2. Python
 3. Numpy/Pandas
 4. Visualizations